MarcoHannemann/mhm-preproc/README.md

     LAI/LAI_2009
     ...

 The reference raster should be a geoTIFF, the script will extract the geographical information like extent and cell width and will apply it on the output LAI data.
-For this task bilinear resampling is used, which should may be changed to nearest neighbour method.

 -------------------------------------------------------------------------------------------------------------------------------------------------